Up Pompeii!: Films and sequels

 The show inspired three films.
 The first was also called Up Pompeii (1971) and added such characters as Bilius, Voluptua, Scrubba and Villanus.
 It ended with the eruption of Mount Vesuvius, which anachronistically (for AD79) included Nero (who added, "Wait till you see what I've up for Rome!"), and had a brief epilogue in which Howerd played a modern-day museum guide showing the petrified remains of the Pompeiian characters.
 It was produced by Ned Sherrin and retained only Frankie Howerd from the cast of the original series (Ludicrus, for example, was played by Michael Hordern in the film adaptation, Erotica by Madeline Smith and Nausius by Royce Mills).
 However, Aubrey Woods appeared in the TV series and the film, playing different roles.

 The two sequels were Up the Chastity Belt (1971) and Up the Front (1972) which transported Howerd's servile, cowardly character to Medieval times (as Lurkalot) and World War I (as Private Lurk).
 A few years later, the BBC made one final special called Further up Pompeii! (with exclamation mark) in 1975.

-The format of Up Pompeii inspired two later TV series, Whoops Baghdad (1973) and Then Churchill Said to Me (1982), both starring Howerd.
+The format of Up Pompeii inspired three later TV series, Whoops Baghdad (1973) Up The Convicts (1976) for Australia's Channel 7 and Then Churchill Said to Me (1982), all starring Howerd.
 The later series was shelved due to the outbreak of the Falklands War and – thought politically insensitive – the series was aired in 1993, a year after Howerd's death.

 A pilot episode for a US version of Up Pompeii for ABC, initially called The Pompeii Way but later renamed Up the toga, still starring Frankie Howerd and co-starring Foster Brooks, was recorded in 1971, but it did not proceed to a full series and was never shown.
 Publicity shots on Getty Images show that it involved the "Olympia Theatre Company", suggesting it may have been based on episode 5 of series 1 ("The actors").
 The existence of this pilot was undocumented for a long time, until the publicity photographs were noticed online.
 For a long time, it was unclear if the program still existed, until a 16mm film copy was sold on eBay in late 2022.

 The 1991 special Further up Pompeii (without exclamation mark) was made (by ITV/LWT) twenty years after the series had ended and by different writers.
 Lurcio is now a freedman with slaves of his own, but still has more than enough problems in his life.
 It could have served as a pilot episode for a revival of the series, but Howerd's death prevented that.